Walid Mesloub

-Walid Mesloub (born 4 September 1985) is an Algerian professional footballer who plays as a forward.
+Walid Mesloub (born 4 September 1985) is a former professional footballer who played as a forward..
+Born in France, he played for the Algeria national team.

 Career

 Born in Trappes, France, Mesloub joined Le Havre AC on 9 January 2010, on a 2 1/2-year contract.

 After four-and-a-half years in Le Havre, Mesloub joined Ligue 1 side FC Lorient in June 2014, signing a three-years contract.

 International career

 On 25 October 2010, Abdelhak Benchikha, manager of the Algerian National Team, traveled to France to supervise Mesloub in the league game between Le Havre and Nîmes.
 Subsequently, on 30 October 2010, he was called up to Algeria's friendly against Luxembourg.

+Personal life

+Mesloub's son Mezian Mesloub Soares is also a professional footballer.